 3> if the UL-SCH resources available for a new transmission do not meet the LCP mapping restrictions (see clause 5.4.3.1) configured for the logical channel that triggered the BSR:

 4> trigger a Scheduling Request.

+2> if a pre-emptive BSR has been triggered:

+3> if there is no UL-SCH resource available for a new transmission:

+4> trigger a Scheduling Request.

 NOTE: UL-SCH resources are considered available if the MAC entity has an active configuration for either type of configured uplink grants, or if the MAC entity has received a dynamic uplink grant, or if both of these conditions are met.
 If the MAC entity has determined at a given point in time that UL-SCH resources are available, this need not imply that UL-SCH resources are available for use at that point in time.

-A MAC PDU shall contain at most one BSR MAC CE, even when multiple events have triggered a BSR.
+A MAC PDU not containing a BSR MAC CE for pre-emptive BSR shall contain at most one BSR MAC CE, even when multiple events have triggered a BSR.
 The Regular BSR and the Periodic BSR shall have precedence over the padding BSR.
+For the case when pre-emptive BSR is being sent, a MAC PDU may contain one BSR MAC CE for pre-emptive BSR, and one BSR MAC CE for BSR other than pre-emptive BSR.

 The MAC entity shall restart retxBSR-Timer upon reception of a grant for transmission of new data on any UL-SCH.

-All triggered BSRs may be cancelled when the UL grant(s) can accommodate all pending data available for transmission but is not sufficient to additionally accommodate the BSR MAC CE plus its subheader.
-All BSRs triggered prior to MAC PDU assembly shall be cancelled when a MAC PDU is transmitted and this PDU includes a Long or Short BSR MAC CE which contains buffer status up to (and including) the last event that triggered a BSR prior to the MAC PDU assembly.
+All triggered BSRs other than pre-emptive BSR may be cancelled when the UL grant(s) can accommodate all pending data available for transmission but is not sufficient to additionally accommodate the BSR MAC CE plus its subheader.
+All BSRs other than pre-emptive BSR triggered prior to MAC PDU assembly shall be cancelled when a MAC PDU is transmitted and this PDU includes a Long or Short BSR MAC CE which contains buffer status up to (and including) the last event that triggered a BSR prior to the MAC PDU assembly.
+A pre-emptive BSR shall be cancelled when a MAC PDU is transmitted and this PDU includes the corresponding Long BSR MAC CE.

 NOTE: MAC PDU assembly can happen at any point in time between uplink grant reception and actual transmission of the corresponding MAC PDU.
 BSR and SR can be triggered after the assembly of a MAC PDU which contains a BSR MAC CE, but before the transmission of this MAC PDU.
 In addition, BSR and SR can be triggered during MAC PDU assembly.